Ready to talk with India, says minister

 ISLAMABAD: Information Minister Fawad Chaudhry on Friday said that the government and military are willing to hold talks with India for regional peace.

-Speaking about the visit of a US delegation, Chaudhry said meetings with the US dignitaries were held in a positive environment.
+Speaking about the visit fo a US delegation, Chaudhry said meetings with the US dignitaries were held in positive environment.
 "The prime minister himself said that the environment of meetings was opposite of what was expected," he said.

 Furthermore, Chaudhry said talks with the US delegation were open and straightforward.
 He also remarked that there was not as much of a difference between the stance of the US and Pakistan as perceived before the meetings were held.